pymor/pymor/docs/source/tutorial_optimization.md

 ```

 Comparing the result to the FOM model, we see that the number of
-iterations and evaluations of the model slightly decreased.
+iterations and evaluations of the model are equal.
 As expected,
 we see that the optmization routine is very fast because the surrogate
 enables almost instant evaluations of the primal equation.